Handbook home

 Generic skills

-On completion of this subjects, students should have developed the following generic skills:
+On completion of this subject, students should be able to:

-- Bilingual Competence: Students will develop an enhanced level of competence in both Chinese and English, with an acute capacity for metalinguistic awareness, and a preparedness to continually improve
+- Develop Bilingual Competence: Students will develop an enhanced level of competence in both Chinese and English, with an acute capacity for metalinguistic awareness, and a preparedness to continually improve